TRAIL NAME: Black Star Canyon trail in the Santa Ana Mountains

 TRAIL WALKTHROUGH: Hike to a wonderful 65′ tall waterfall in a beautiful wooded canyon.
 Easy fire road for first 2.5 miles or so, but then off trail boulder hopping up the stream bed .8 mile to reach Black Star Canyon Falls.
 It typically takes around 1 hour or so to do the easy first 2.5 miles on a dirt road, but then expect to take another 1 to 2 hours to reach the falls from there up the stream bed, depending on conditions and how adept you are at off trail hiking.
 If you go in with these expectations you can reach Black Star Canyon Falls and enjoy this amazing adventure.
 The falls drain only about 3 square miles of territory so high flow is usually only in the rainy season.
 In most years the fall is just a trickle in the summer and fall, but it’s a fun hike and a tranquil, beautiful spot nonetheless.

-There is expected heat on Saturday, so please make sure that keeping hydrated is a priority.
+HEAT FACTOR: There is expected heat on Saturday, so please make sure that keeping hydrated is a priority.
+Bring any gear that will help you keep cool.

 WATER REQUIRED.
 WATER CHECK WILL BE PERFORMED.
 If you do not take enough water or are not appropriately equipped for this hike, you will be turned away from doing this hike with us even if you show up.
 Please note, that we have expectations for Level 6 hikers.
 Read all the details.